-This sensitivity forces the carbon emissions at the allocated allowance trajectory under the CCA and assumes a carbon allowance price as the floor price.
+This sensitivity forces the GHG emissions at the no-cost allowance trajectory under the CCA and assumes a CCA allowance price as the floor price.
 It is important to note that this parameter is theoretical.
 The current CCA policy requires Ecology to offer allowances.
 Sensitivities limited by emissions do not reflect the least-cost approach.

-Baseline Assumption: We applied the mid carbon allowance price that allows the purchase of allowances to meet compliance.
+Baseline Assumption: We applied the mid CCA allowance price that allows the purchase of allowances to meet compliance.

-Sensitivity: We applied the floor allowance price as provided by Ecology in the most recent draft rulemaking and forced the emissions to be limited to the allocated allowance amount to use the resource alternatives to minimize emissions and therefore, we will purchase less carbon allowances at the floor price to meet compliance.
+Sensitivity: We applied the floor allowance price as provided by Ecology in the most recent draft rulemaking and forced the emissions to be limited to the no-cost allowance amount to use the resource alternatives to minimize emissions and therefore, we will purchase less CCA allowances at the floor price to meet compliance.